I Love Your Style

 How do you think your style reflects who you are/what does your style say about you?

-Is your onstage wardrobe different than your day-to-day clothes?
+Is your work/shoot wardrobe different than your day-to-day clothes?

 What are your style inspirations and/or favorite designers?